Space environment applications

 Air drag

-A satellite moving through a planet's upper atmosphere is subjected to aerodynamic forces.
+In low-Earth orbit, a satellite moves through the residual atmosphere and experiences aerodynamic forces.
 These forces result from the interaction of the atmosphere molecules with the satellite's surfaces.

 The air drag module computes perturbing forces, torques and thermal fluxes resulting from the interaction of the atmosphere particles with the satellite's surfaces.